 Most genetically modified (GM or genetically engineered) corn ends up as ingredients in processed food or as animal feed.

 - Over 80% of the grain corn grown in Canada is GM.

 - There is only a very small amount of GM sweet corn grown in Canada and the US.

 - There is no GM popcorn on the market.

 Genetically modified corn is engineered to be toxic to particular insects.
 The GM technology transforms the corn plant into a pesticide.
 The toxin the soil bacteria Bacillus thuringiensis or Bt is expressed in every cell of the plant including the corn kernels.
-If certain insects, including the European corn borers, corn earworms, fall army worms and corn rootworm larvae, try to eat the corn, they will die.
+If certain insect pests, including the European corn borers, corn earworms, fall army worms and corn rootworm larvae, try to eat the corn, they will die.
 The Bt toxin attaches to receptors in the gut of some insects, rupturing the gut and killing the insect.
 All of the Bt corn sold in Canada is now also herbicide tolerant.

 Is your sweet corn genetically modified?
 The only way to find out is to ask.
 You have a powerful voice when you ask your local farmer or write to the head office of your grocery chain.